elmines/multiling_tse/README.md

 ```

 ### Execution
 This simple loop will run every experiment.
-In practice, it's better to separate these into different jobs
+In practice, it's better to separate these into different jobs.
 ```bash
 conda activate ./venv
 for seed in {0..2}